LearnPTE

 Task format overview

 The images can include bar charts, pie charts, line graphs, maps, process diagrams, flowcharts, and pictures of objects, landscapes, or people.
 There will be a preparation time of 25 seconds to study the image before the recorder opens to record the test taker's response.
-The task evaluates your ability to quickly interpret visual information and express it clearly within strict time constraints.
+The task evaluates your ability to quickly interpret visual information and express it clearly within strict time constraints, in:

 • 25 seconds preparation: Study the image and organize your thoughts